walles/px/README.md

 for turning programs into statically linked binaries.

 # TODO for initial release
-Make `px` list all processes with:
-* PID
-* owner
-* memory usage (in % of available RAM or in bytes?)
-* used CPU time
-* full command line

-Output should be in table format just like `top` or `ps`.
+* Output should be truncated at the rightmost column of the terminal window
+* Each column should be wide enough to fit its widest value

-Output should be sorted by `score`, with `score` being `(used CPU time) * (memory usage)`.
+* Output should be sorted by `score`, with `score` being `(used CPU time) * (memory usage)`.
 The intention here is to put the most interesting processes on top.
+* Add making-a-release instructions (`./pants binary px` basically) to this document

-We also need to add a section about installation instructions to this document.
+* Add a section about installation instructions to this document.

-# TODO for easy installation
-* Create making-a-release instructions (`./pants binary px` basically)
-* Update the Installation Instructions in this document with this new information.

 # TODO Continuous Integration
 Add a `.travis.yml` config to the project that: